Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Background and Related Work

-Gaussian processes (GP) are a distribution over functions of random variables in a continuous domain and serve as a model for the black-box objective function (\cite{rasmussen2003gaussian}).
-The GP can be completely described by a mean and a co-variance or kernel function.
-The mean function describes the average value of the objective function in the parameter space while the kernel captures the relation between two different points in the parameter space.
-Prior information of the black-box function $\bm{f(x)}$ can be encoded either in the mean function or in the kernel.
-By convention at the start of the optimization the mean is taken to be zero everywhere whereas the prior information about $\bm{f(x)}$ is encoded in the kernel.
-Once the black-box function is evaluated at a certain number of positions $x_i$, the GP is updated conditioned on the evaluated values $y_i$.
-This so-called "posterior" distribution $\bm{g(x)}$ is, in contrast to $\bm{f(x)}$, inexpensive to probe.
-After obtaining the model, the task of finding the next evaluation point is performed by the acquisition function that uses the inexpensive posterior distribution $\bm{g(x)}$.
-In essence, the problem of optimizing the expensive black-box function is reduced to one of optimizing an inexpensive acquisition function for which many efficient algorithms exist.
+In this section we provide an overview of the key components of Bayesian optimization, including Gaussian processes and acquisition functions, and discuss their extension to multi-objective or multi-fidelity optimization.
+The models underlying most Bayesian optimization are Gaussian processes (GPs), which describe a black-box objective function as a distribution over functions in a continuous domain \cite{rasmussen2003gaussian}.
+GPs consist of a mean function, which represents the average value of the objective function, and a kernel function, which captures the relationship between different points in the parameter space.
+Prior information about the function can be incorporated either in the mean function or the kernel.
+In many cases the prior mean is assumed to be zero throughout the parameter space and all the prior information is encoded in the kernel function.
+As the black-box function is evaluated at specific positions, the GP is updated based on these evaluations.
+In essence, the GP combines the prior information about the objective function with the evaluated data resulting in a so called Posterior distribution.
+A function usually denoted as an acquisition function uses this posterior distribution to predict next possible best position to evaluate the objective function.
+By optimizing the acquisition function, which is computationally efficient, the problem of optimizing the expensive black-box function is transformed into optimizing the acquisition function.